apache/beam/learning/prompts/documentation-lookup-nolinks/34_change_coders_data_encoding.md

 cr.registerCoder(Integer.class, BigEndianIntegerCoder.class);
 ```

-In this example, you use the method ‘CoderRegistry.registerCoder’ to register ‘BigEndianIntegerCoder’ for the target 'integer' type.
+In this example, you use the method `CoderRegistry.registerCoder` to register `BigEndianIntegerCoder` for the target `integer` type.

 For custom or complex nested data types, you can implement a custom coder for your pipeline.
-For this, the ‘Coder’ class exposes the following key methods:
+For this, the `Coder` class exposes the following key methods:
 * The ‘encode’ method takes input values and encodes them into byte strings.
 * The ‘decode’ method decodes the encoded byte string into its corresponding object.
 * The ‘verifyDeterministic’ method (optional) specifies whether this coder produces deterministic encodings.
 A deterministic coder produces the same encoded representation of a given object every time, even if it is called on different workers at different moments.
 The method will return 'NonDeterministicException' if a coder is not deterministic.